Your guide to hyperpigmentation/ melasma treatment: the process, the patience and the results

 When it comes to treating, or as I would like to say, “managing” this condition, there are several factors to consider for effective treatment.

-Before we dive into treating hyperpigmentation/melasma, it’s crucial to first focus on the overall health of the skin.
-A strong, well-functioning skin barrier is essential for successful treatment.
-This means ensuring that our client’s skin is properly hydrated, their barrier is intact, and they’re following a consistent at-home skincare routine.
+It’s crucial to first focus on the overall health of the skin with a 360 deg approach.
+An in depth consultation is crucial.
+A strong, well-functioning skin is essential for managing hyperpigmentation or melasma.
+This means ensuring that our client’s skin is properly hydrated, their barrier is intact, and they’re following a consistent at-home skincare routein.
+Once we understand the processes of how pigmentation works we can then start to repair that process rather than just the symptom.

 Melanin in a nutshell